voltsemu/volts/README.md

 Yet another emulator

 ## Why?
-Thought a complex project might be a good use of my time
+So there can be another competing standard.

 # Coding style

-its important to have a consisten style througout the codebase to improve readability.
+It's important to have a consistent style througout the codebase to improve readability.

 ## Code formatting
 1. 4 space indents, not tabs, not 2 or 3 or 8 space indents.